-Plummer’s Community Apartments help young men and women referred by the Department of Children and Families take their first steps toward living on their own.
+Plummer’s Community Apartments help young people, referred by the Department of Children and Families, take their first steps toward living independently.

-- Attend school or educational program and/or work
+- Attend school, an educational program and/or work.

-- Pay monthly rent to Plummer Youth Promise, which may begin as a partial payment and gradually expand to full payment depending on the circumstances.
-These dollars are saved for the youth, and given back when they leave the program
+- Pay monthly rent to Plummer Youth Promise, which may begin as a partial payment and gradually expand, depending on the circumstances.
+These dollars are saved for the youth and given back when they discharge from the program.

 - Grocery shop, cook and clean for themselves.